Skip to content

 Under the Children Act 1989, local authorities undertake assessments of the needs of individual children to determine what services to provide and what action to take:

-• Local authorities, with the help of other organisations as appropriate, such as the police, education and health, also have a duty to make enquiries under Section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, Significant Harm.
-These enquiries will enable the Local Authority and partner agencies to decide whether action should be taken to safeguard and promote the child's welfare.
+• Concerns about maltreatment may be the reason for a referral to local authority children's social care or concerns may arise during the course of providing services to the child and family.
+In these circumstances, local authority children's social care must initiate enquiries to find out what is happening to the child and whether protective action is required.
+Local authorities, with the help of other organisations as appropriate, also have a duty to make enquiries under Section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm, to enable them to decide whether they should take any action to safeguard and promote the child's welfare.
 Such enquiries, supported by other organisations and agencies as appropriate, should be initiated where there are concerns about all forms of abuse and neglect.
 This includes female genital mutilation and other honour-based violence, and extra-familial threats including radicalisation and sexual or criminal exploitation;

 • There may be a need for immediate protection whilst the assessment is carried out;